- One calendar year (full-time) Two or Three calendar years (part-time)

 For further details and information on external scholarships visit the Scholarships section

-Graduates from the MSc in Finance will be well equipped for a career in finance, banking, consultancy or business.
+Graduates from the MSc in Finance will be well equipped for a career in corporate finance, treasury, banking, investments, financial analysis, and other finance-related strategic roles in business.

 A Student's Perspective